 Hello and thanks for the article!
 Does this work on a variety of colors and fabrics?

 I have a black non-cotton (possibly rayon) top with white underarm stains.
 I'm not understanding the logic of why deodorant would remove deodorant stains, though.
-Can anyone explain the science of this?
-TIA!

 I wonder if it binds and softens, enabling the old to wash off with the new?
 I would like to hear if anyone else has done this with positive results!
 Interestingly, color removes color in the hair industry, and one of the best ways to get color off the skin is rubbing some fresh color on it and wiping it off immediately.